jpata/cmsanalysis/README.md

+# Overview

+This is my "TWiki-page", I prefer to keep it on git.

-Recipes on how to use CRAB.
+### Recipes on how to use CRAB.

 - crab: scripts to work with crab, the CMS grid submission tool
   - mcgen_userscript: run CMS MC generation from step1 (GEN-SIM) to MINIAOD (step4) in one job.